ARB assembly shader programming

 TEX col, fragment.texcoord[0], texture[0], 2D;

-- the coordinate is a
+- the result is a

 Discarding in fragment programs